TobiasPSP/doneland_sources/Components/Power/Power Supplies/USB/USB Triggers/README.md

 * **QuickCharge 3.0:**
 [Software emulation](https://github.com/vahidtvj/QC3Control) for *ESP32* and other MCUs to *emulate* the QuickCharge protocol.
-Requires no specialized hardware.
+Requires no specialized *USB PD* hardware.
   * Allows for **adjustable** voltages in the range of *3.6-20V* at a maximum of *36W*
   * Requires no *e-marker* cables
   * Real limits depend on the USB power source that you use and can be lower (i.e. 12V max)